IBM/cloudant-kafka-connector/docs/smt-reference.md

 ### Flattening

-For certain use cases, such as sending events to a relational database sink, it may be desirable to flatten nested fields and to derive a schema:
+For certain use cases, such as sending events to a relational database sink, it may be desirable to flatten nested fields:

 * Flatten maps in the JSON document using the [Kafka built-in `org.apache.kafka.connect.transforms.ReplaceField$Value`](https://docs.confluent.io/cloud/current/connectors/single-message-transforms.html#flatten)
   ```